djsalvat/bash-course/customization_and_convenience/CustomizationAndConvenience.md

 alias canhaz='sudo yum install'
 ```

-Get rid of the pesky root splash screen by default
+For those that use ROOT, we can get rid of the pesky root splash screen by default
 ```bash
 alias root='root -l'
 ```

-Search for commands in your history by making up your own "hgrep" command
+You can search for commands in your history by making up your own "hgrep" command
 ```bash
 alias hgrep='history | grep'
 ```
+See the [[RegexAwkSed]] lesson for more details.

 You can list all of the aliases currently defined in your environment with
 ```bash